BA, New College of Florida 2006. MA, University of Colorado at Boulder, 2009.

 Brazil, China, global agroindustrial restructuring, geopolitics, political ecology

 189 McCone Hall

 My dissertation focuses on Chinese investments in Brazilian agribusiness and related infrastructure, but my interests extend to the political ecology of agroindustrialization, the geopolitics of the BRICS, hegemony, and class formation.
 I have also researched the transnational soybean sector, and the political ecology of land governance and biofuels in Brazil and beyond.
-I am a member of the Land Deal Politics Initiative, the BRICS Initiative for Critical Agrarian Studies, and guest editor with Susanna Hecht of a special issue on “Soy Production in South America: Globalization and New Agroindustrial Landscapes” in the Journal of Peasant Studies.
+I am a secretariat member of the BRICS Initiative for Critical Agrarian Studies, and guest editor with Susanna Hecht of a special issue on “Soy Production in South America: Globalization and New Agroindustrial Landscapes” in the Journal of Peasant Studies.